nylnook/nylnook-website/src/documents/en/support.html.md

 You, dear reader, you become a co-producer of Mokatori by becoming my patron on [Tipeee](https://www.tipeee.com/nylnook/).
 Each month, a small amount of your choice will help me to drive away the everyday worries to focus on the creation of this project.
 From small beginnings come great things, and €1 per month, that's already a lot!

 Gradually, Inshallah, I can dedicate more time to this project, and the following episodes will come out faster.
 You start when you want, you stop when you want.
 And you participate in the creation as co-producer: I will publish the state of my work behind the scenes (into Tipeee News), and you will be able to give me your opinion, or even modify or add sentences, panels, and even characters.
-Because I am convinced that you can enrich my work, and Mokatori wil become gradually a collective work!
+Because I am convinced that you can enrich my work, and Mokatori will become gradually a collective work!

 ![Co-producer](/website-img/support/co-producer-thumb.jpg)